Fr\'echet Means in Infinite Dimensions

 almost surely, where $\bar \mu_n:=\frac{1}{n}\sum_{i=1}^{n}\delta_{Y_i}$ is the empirical measure of the first $n\in\N$ points; this shows the desired SLLN, whereby $p-1$ finite moments suffices for the convergence of $M_p$.
-For $p=2$ this proves that 1 finite moment suffices for the convergence of $M_2$, and for $p=1$ this proves that no integrability at all is required in order to guarantee the convergence of $M_1$; we believe this is a fundamental aspect of robust non-Euclidean statistics.
+For $p=2$ this proves that 1 finite moment suffices for the convergence of $M_2$, and for $p=1$ this proves that no integrability at all is required in order to guarantee the convergence of $M_1$.